 Joseph Ozmer is a founding partner of KCO and practices employment law, complex commercial litigation, and class and collective action litigation.
-Joe has represented clients in over 50 class and/or collective actions, as well as numerous individual cases involving employment discrimination, trade secrets, restrictive covenants, wage and hour issues, fraud, breach of contract, products liability, defamation, and other torts.
+Joe has represented clients in over 100 class, collective or representative actions, as well as numerous individual cases involving wage and hour issues, employment discrimination, trade secrets, restrictive covenants, fraud, breach of contract, products liability, defamation, and other torts.
 Joe has represented clients in the federal and state courts of more than 25 states, as well as before the United States Department of Labor and the Equal Employment Opportunity Commission.
-Joe also has significant experience arguing before federal appellate courts, and has had the honor of arguing before the California Supreme Court.
+Joe also has significant experience arguing before numerous federal appellate courts, and has had the honor of arguing before the California Supreme Court.

-- Defended major cable television provider in numerous class and collective action matters throughout the country, frequently prevailing on dispositive motions and consistently defeating class certification.
+- Defended major cable television provider in over 50 class, collective and/or representative action matters throughout the country, frequently prevailing on dispositive motions and consistently defeating class certification.

-- Obtained $7,000,000 jury verdict in U.S. District Court for the Eastern District of Virginia for former majority shareholders of publicly-traded company on claims of fraud and breach of contract.
+- Won $7,000,000 jury verdict in U.S. District Court for the Eastern District of Virginia for former majority shareholders of publicly-traded company on claims of fraud and breach of contract.

 - Obtained summary judgment in nationwide wage and hour class action on complex issues of first impression involving proper computation of the employees’ “regular rate of pay” for purposes of calculating overtime compensation.

 - Obtained summary judgment for telecommunications company on wage and hour and meal/rest breaks claims in federal court in California, and prevailed on appeal in matters of first impression before Ninth Circuit.
 Deleon v.
 Time Warner NY Cable LLC, 11–56699, 510 F. App’x 545 (9th Cir.
 2013).